 ABOUT

-Christopher Rees is a freelance scenic designer from outside the Pittsburgh, PA area.
-He holds a Bachelor of Arts in Theater from West Liberty University and recently graduated with a Masters of Fine Arts in Production Design from Ohio University.
+Christopher Rees is a freelance scenic designer based around the Pittsburgh, PA area.
+He holds a Bachelor of Arts in Theater from West Liberty University and graduated with a Masters of Fine Arts in Production Design from Ohio University.

 In addition to design, he is a skilled draftsperson, model maker, scenic painter, and carpenter.